 Wastewater either flows by gravity or is pumped through sewer lines to the nearest wastewater treatment plant.
-Maintenance and replacement of this infrastructure is vital for continued adequate public sewer service.
+The County's wastewater collection and conveyance system is aging, and maintenance and replacement of this infrastructure is vital for continued adequate public sewer service.
 It is also important for water resources protection because of negative water quality impacts that result from sewer line leaks and breaks.
 WSSC is completing a Utility-Wide Master Plan to ensure that its entire infrastructure is adequate to meet present and future needs of the service area.
 WSSC is also complying with a Consent Decree to minimize and eliminate where possible sanitary sewer overflows and pipe breaks (Appendix 1).
-Further information on the WSSC Consent Decree is also available on the WSSC website wsscwater.com Minimizing water quality impacts from wastewater collection and conveyance infrastructure will continue to be important in meeting water quality standards.
+Further information on the WSSC Consent Decree is also available on WSSC's website, wsscwater.com Minimizing water quality impacts from wastewater collection and conveyance infrastructure will continue to be important in meeting water quality standards.